 Activity Evidence that supports this approach Challenge number(s) addressed After school tuition/ Easter school tuition EEF toolkit - small group tuition +4 months 2 HLTA to target SEND and DP pupils who are working below in reading, writing and maths in small groups.
 EEF toolkit - small group tuition +4 months EEF toolkit - reducing class size +2 months 2,3 Phonics Lead will assess and support the lowest 20% through regular interventions.
-2 Occupational Therapist to provide 1-1 support for in class teaching and learning strategies.
+EEF toolkit - phonics +5months 2 Occupational Therapist to provide 1-1 support for in class teaching and learning strategies.
 Promote strategies for sensory and emotional regulation.
-3,4 Educational Psychologist will complete cognitive assessments to inform teachers of barriers and strategies.
-Speech and Language Therapist will assess children and then inform teachers and support staff on how to best teach the child in class.
-Speech Link and Language Link Interventions and assessments.
-2,3 Pupils who are showing traits of dyslexia and struggling with spellings and reading attend Nessy club.
+Educational Psychologist will complete cognitive assessments to inform teachers of barriers and strategies.
+3,4 Speech and Language Therapist will assess children and then inform teachers and support staff on how to best teach the child in class.
+EEF toolkit - oral language interventions +6 months Speech Link and Language Link Interventions and assessments.
+EEF toolkit - oral language interventions +6 months 2,3 Pupils who are showing traits of dyslexia and struggling with spellings and reading attend Nessy club.
 Technology can offer a means for lower ability, special educational needs and disadvantaged young people to access intensive support and catch up with their peers.
-2,3 Using Digital Technology to Improve

-Learning: Evidence Review December 2019 Nurture practitioners to set up nurture room and identify children using Boxhall profiles to include in the nurture programme.
-"Nurture groups are grounded in attachment theory (Bennathan & Boxall, 2000), and they represent a clearly-targeted intervention for addressing the emotional and behavioural issues of children with major difficulties in the development of secure attachments.
+Using Digital 2,3 Technology to Improve Learning: Evidence Review December 2019 Nurture practitioners to run the nurture room and identify children using Boxall profiles to include in the nurture programme.
+"Nurture groups are grounded in attachment theory (Bennathan & Boxall, 2000), and they represent a clearly- 1,4 targeted intervention for addressing the emotional and behavioural issues of children with major difficulties in the development of secure attachments.
 Possible relationships between attachment and academic outcomes have been demonstrated in several studies of children and young people of various ages (Jacobsen & Hofmann, 1997; Marcus & Sanders-Reio, 2001; Moss & St-Laurent, 2001)."
-1,4 School subscription to Times Tables Rockstars and Numbots An evaluation of Improving Numeracy and Literacy (computer games focusing on logical principles) found that pupils who participated in the intervention made an estimated three months' additional progress when compared with pupils who were in the control group.
+School subscription to Times Tables Rockstars and Numbots An evaluation of Improving Numeracy and Literacy (computer games focusing on logical principles) found that pupils who participated in the intervention made an estimated three months' additional progress when compared with pupils who were in the control group.
 Using Digital Technology to Improve Learning: Evidence Review December 2019 2